nocksock/baggage.nvim/ROADMAP.md

 ## Brainfarts

 - include version number in plugin-path if set
-- create a cli to handle updates etc

 ## Unsure

 - [ ] automated tests using the examples?
-- [ ] support for a `dependency` property?
-    I usually found that order of imports is much more intuitive.
-However including it would make the migration path from something like lazy a bit easier, since it would include less changes.

 ## Won't implement